telefonicaid/fiware-orion/doc/manuals/admin/perf_tuning.md

 * Listening thread for the IPv4 server (if `-ipv6` is used then this thread is not created)
 * Listening thread for the IPv6 server (if `-ipv4` is used then this thread is not created)

-In busy status, the number of threads will be higher.
+In busy state, the number of threads will be higher.
 With default configuration, Orion creates a new thread for each incoming request and for each outgoing notification.
-These threads are destroyed once they end their work.
+These threads are destroyed once their work finalizes.

-The default configuration is fine for low to mid load scenarios.
-In high load scenarios you could have a large number of simultenous requests and notifications so the number of threads may reach the per process operating system level.
-This is known as the *thread exhaustion problem* and will cause that Orion will not work properly, being unable to deal with new incoming request and outgoing notifications.
+The default configuration is fine for low to medium load scenarios.
+In high load scenarios you may have a large number of simultaneous requests and notifications so the number of threads may reach the per process operating system level.
+This is known as the *thread exhaustion problem* and will cause Orion to not work properly, being unable to deal with new incoming request and outgoing notifications.
 You can detect that situation by two symptoms.